Happy Yule!!

 Wassailing for Yule

 There are different types of Wassailing.
-One is to visit the orchards and another is to go door to door to visit with people.
+One is to visit the orchards and another is to go door to door to visit with people (more in line with its origins).
 This is where you would sing and offer a drink from your Wassail bowl.

 You can use the recipe below or whatever festive beverage you typically serve.